 Samsung will be launching the S9 and the S9+ flagship smartphones this year.
-Rumours and leaks about the smartphones have been following since last year.
-Now according to a new report by famous leaker Evan Blass, the smartphones will go on sale from March 16.
+Rumors and leaks about the smartphones have been following since last year.
+According to a new report by famous leaker Evan Blass, the smartphones will go on sale from March 16.
 Blass says the source is a senior executive of a case manufacturer.

-It’s confirmed that the South Korean Manufacturer would be unveiling the S9 flagship series in MWC( Mobile World Congress) 2018 to be held in Barcelona, Spain.
-Additionally, Blass mentions that the next line of smartphone from the company can be pre-ordered as early as March 1.
+It’s confirmed that the South Korean Manufacturer will unveil the S9 flagship series at MWC( Mobile World Congress) 2018, to be held in Barcelona, Spain.
+Additionally, Blass mentions that the next line of smartphones from the company can be pre-ordered as early as March 1.

 According to a C-level executive at a major casemaker, the go-to-market schedule for Galaxy S9 / S9+ is as follows:

 Launch – 2/26

 From the previous reports, we know the Galaxy S9 will be sporting a 5.8-inch display powered by Samsung’s latest Exynos 9810 chip/Qualcomm Snapdragon 845 Soc coupled with 4 GB of RAM and 64 GB of internal storage.
 Other features include an iris scanner, wireless charging, and IP68-rated water and dust protection.
 It will offer a 12 MP OIS camera with super slow motion features while offering an 8 MP camera on the front.

 As for the Galaxy S9+, the S9+ will have a newly improved iris scanner and Dual SIM support.
 The S9+ was also spotted in GeekBench having a 6.2-inch edge-to-edge curved Infinity Display, powered by Exynos 9 Series 9810/Qualcomm Snapdragon 845 chipset, 6 GB of RAM, and will run on the latest Android 8.0 Oreo.
 As for the optics, the device will offer a dual camera setup on the rear.